 Other Ways to Get Involved

 The Glass Slipper Project is based in Illinois, with hundreds of volunteers on site that help make alterations on the dresses and act as personal shoppers.
 This project not only gives away dresses, but also shoes and other accessories.
 They had so many people contact them about starting a prom dress project in their own city that they inspired others to launch dress attire projects all over the country.
-Find a list of similar programs in a handful of states where you can donate.

 This extends beyond prom season to other formal occasions.
 If there isn’t a program like this near you, start on your own!